The Life and Work of Alan Allbon

 However, there was a downside to all of this.
 The basic problem was that Allbon had chosen the wrong displacement category in which to launch his new model engine range.
 Thanks to the influx of a number of British-made ½A glow-plug models as well as the 0.81 cc E.D.
 Pep diesel at around the same time as the arrival of the A-S 55, the British marketplace was suddenly flooded with low-priced small engines.
 Moreover, this situation coincided with what may be seen in hindsight as the commencement of a steady decline in the demand for engines in general and small engines in particular among British modellers.

 As a result, the A-S 55 was launched into a shrinking market for small engines at the very time when that market was becoming saturated with low-cost domestic offerings.
-As events were to prove, the only long-term survivors of this period were the Dart-based Davies-Charlton Bantam glow-plug model, the long-established Davies-Charlton Dart Mk.
-II successor to the original Allbon Dart model of 1950 and the Allbon-designed Merlin diesel.
-All the others fell by the wayside, sadly including the A-S 55.
+As events were to prove, the only long-term survivors of this period were the well-established Davies-Charlton Dart Mk.
+II successor to the original Allbon Dart model of 1950, the Dart-based Davies-Charlton Bantam glow-plug model and the Allbon-designed Merlin diesel.
+Ironically, all three of these models originated as Allbon designs.
+All the others, both glow and diesel, fell by the wayside, sadly including the A-S 55.

 Although the A-S 55 remained on sale well into 1964, it’s always appeared puzzling that Allbon-Saunders appear to have made only desultory efforts to promote it.
 As far as I can ascertain, the company never placed a single advertisement in “Model Aircraft”.
 Presumably the fact that “Aeromodeller” enjoyed a wider circulation at the time made that magazine the best value for the advertising pound.